 We’ve all been there.
 Yousit down to vape, take a hit, and nothing happens.
 You check the battery, it’s charged.
 You check the cartridge, it’s full.
-So what gives?
+You blow and blow until you realize “Wait a sec.My cart has airflow but has no smoke.
+What’s going on?”
 The answer, more likely than not, is that your vape pen is clogged.

 Be it a nasty amount of residue or a simple airflow issue, there are a bevy of possible obstructions that canrender your vape pen unusable.
 Narrowing down the problem can be tricky, but luckily there are a few things you can do to try and clear the blockage and get back to vaping.

 Why does your cart have airflow but no smoke?

 Any number of things can be preventing you from enjoying a good vape session—and a lot of them have to do with the fact thatvape pens, e-cigarettes, and other vaping devices rely on a delicate balance of liquids and solids to function properly.
 Upset that balance (as many of us unintentionally do), and you've got a clogged vape pen on your hands.

 One of the main reasons why your cart has airflow but no smoke is a clogged vape cartridge.
 Frequent usage tends to lead to the buildup of residue from the vape liquid, especially if there’s no regular cleaning.
 This accumulated residue can gradually obstruct the airflow, hindering the vape pen's ability to produce vapor effectively.
 To prevent this, regularly maintain and clean your vape.

 Who doesn't love takinga hit of CBD or its THC-laden cousin,THC oil?
 While vaping these oils certainly has its benefits, it can also lead to clogs.
 Because CBD and THC oils are thick and viscous, they don't always vaporize as cleanly as other liquids.